paddyw11/find-a-gardener/README.md

 # Issues

 Region error in post add_gargener form.
-I realised form posts were not adding tot he database for the garderner base.
+I realised form posts were not adding to the database for the gardener base.
 I added some print statements to test how the form was functioning.
-Some print statemnts identified an issues at the point of identifying the selected region on the form.
+Some print statements identified an issue at the point of identifying the selected region on the form.

 In adding an image to the home page.
-Upon launching a port and after delpoyment I couldn't fathom how to ge the image to load, following the same steps from previous projects.
-Upon learning a server hoseted app doesn't load file in the same manner I opted to laod the image directly from its url source.
+Upon launching a port and after deployment I couldn't fathom how to get the image to load, following the same steps from previous projects.
+Upon learning a server hosted app doesn't load file in the same manner I opted to load the image directly from its URL source.

-In deployment I was receiving an error relating to the greenlet plugin, it was requiree I instll a newer version.
+In deployment I was receiving an error relating to the greenlet plugin, it was required I install a newer version.

 # Deployment

 ## Local Deployment

-### How this site can be forked on Github
+### How this site can be forked on GitHub

 1. On GitHub.com, navigate to the repository [here](https://github.com/paddyw11/find-a-gardener).
 2. In the top-right hand corner, click on 'Fork'.